 The Pre-NAPLEX offers the most comprehensive preparation because it features actual questions from previous examinations.
 To give students the most realistic testing experience, some institutions arrange the Pre-NAPLEX to be administered in a group setting, in a controlled and proctored environment.

 Schools and colleges of pharmacy may purchase vouchers to cover the cost of the Pre-NAPLEX for their students.
 Each voucher costs $55 and is good for one examination.
 Schools that order more than 100 vouchers earn a 10% discount.
-To order vouchers, please fill out the Pre-NAPLEX Voucher Order Form along with a purchase order (if desired).
-Schools will be invoiced for the purchase and the contact person indicated on the order form will be emailed a spreadsheet that contains the voucher codes, along with additional usage instructions.
+After purchasing the vouchers online, college faculty/staff are emailed a spreadsheet that contains the voucher codes, along with additional usage instructions.
 Voucher codes can be used for two years from the date of purchase.

 Pre-NAPLEX Content Protected Under Law